 My media consultancy business, Jungle Jane Communications, operates out of Nairobi and I spend a lot of time in Samburu, northern Kenya photographing and filming elephants and wildlife.

-My photos and stories have been published in global publications from the Times UK, The Australian and monthly magazines – Planet Mindful and Emirates Woman to the Daily Mail and Kenya’s Daily Nation newspaper.
-My work has also been published on websites for Save the Elephants, CNN.com, The Elephant Crisis Fund, Wildlife Conservation Network and The Elephant Queen, amongst others.
-You can see some of my published work here
+My photos and stories have been published in global publications from the Times UK, The Australian and monthly magazines – Planet Mindful, Africa Geographic and Emirates Woman, to the Daily Mail, Newsroom and Kenya’s Daily Nation newspaper.
+My work has also been published on websites for Save the Elephants, CNN.com, The Elephant Crisis Fund, Wildlife Conservation Network and The Elephant Queen movie, amongst others.
+I’ve also created a number of short films for Save the Elephants.

 I hope you enjoy my view of the world and are inspired by my story to follow your own heart and chase your dreams.
 Never give up!